Chicodemilo/record_motion/README.md

 https://youtu.be/VuaAFcpJOcc

 You'll need...
-A UTurn turntable of the like: https://uturnaudio.com/collections/turntables?gclid=CjwKCAjwue6hBhBVEiwA9YTx8K1R8DAbnNDQ_xrps0UxUo1LoKkOilFToAoq-fDiM31Asx8-PvKcGRoCT4sQAvD_BwE
+A UTurn turntable or the like: https://uturnaudio.com/collections/turntables?gclid=CjwKCAjwue6hBhBVEiwA9YTx8K1R8DAbnNDQ_xrps0UxUo1LoKkOilFToAoq-fDiM31Asx8-PvKcGRoCT4sQAvD_BwE

 The board I used any ESP8266 will do: